 Bread machine yeast is an active yeast sold in stores in little glass jars in the baking aisle.
 Sometimes it's a cheaper option than buying the packets individually but it's exactly the same thing as what's in the active yeast packets, and you can use either.

 The heavy cream is an optional ingredient and step, but it helps to give the cinnamon rolls that golden brown color and the gooey centers.
-It helps to keep the moisture in the pan so that they turn out a little lighter and fluffier.
+It helps to keep the moisture in the pan so that the rolls turn out a little gooier in the centers.
 But once again, totally optional.
 I make it both ways and they're great with and without.

 Yes, you can!
 Bread flour may even give you a little fluffier of a bread roll when it's done too.
 All-purpose flour is great because it's so easy to get your hands on, but bread flour is awesome when it comes to baking bread.